 As a result, hemp oil can help to prevent signs of aging from developing, while simultaneously reversing the appearance of existing cellular damage such as fine lines and wrinkles.
 This is one powerful oil!

-Hemp oil contains numerous components with anti-inflammatory properties including amino acids, fatty acids such as omega-3s and gamma-linoleic acid (GLA), and polyphenols.
+Hemp oil contains numerous components including all 20 amino acids, fatty acids such as omega 3s, 6s, and gamma-linoleic acid (GLA), and polyphenols.

-These compounds help reduce skin inflammation, which can lead to cell damage and cell death, redness, dryness, and a compromised immune barrier.
+These compounds help reduce skin redness, dryness, and a compromised immune barrier.
 They can be applied directly to the skin in the form of a hemp balm or face oil.

 Amino acids, fatty acids, and polyphenols are sometimes referred to as phenylpropionamides because they all have a phenylpropionamide portion in their molecular structure.
 Researchers have isolated over 30 phenylpropionamides from hemp seeds [ 3].